-| Read Time: 7 minutes | Medical Malpractice
+| Read Time: 8 minutes | Medical Malpractice

 Imagine placing your unwavering trust in a healthcare professional—someone entrusted with the profound responsibility of safeguarding your health and well-being.
+Yet Medical Malpractice Statistics reveal that this trust is sometimes broken.

 Each year, countless individuals find themselves facing the harrowing aftermath of medical malpractice, a hidden epidemic that impacts more lives than most realize.